Homemade Mildew Preventers That Really Work

 The 13-product test field comprised liquid sprays, and gels and solids that work through emitting a vapor.
 The three vapor products were Star briteís NosGUARD SG, which reacts with water to release chlorine-dioxide gas; Forespar Tea Tree Power, a tea tree oil-based gel in a vented tub; and Pur-A-Fy Air from Natureís Innovative Solutions, a lemongrass oil-based gel.

-The liquid-spray group included Foresparís Tea Tree Oil Spray, Henkle Chemicalís Renuzit, Siamons Concrobium, the new Elite Marine Shield, and 3Mís Marine Mildew Block, which did well in our June 2010 test.
+The liquid-spray group included Foresparís Tea Tree Oil Spray, Henkle Chemicalís Renuzit, Siamons Concrobium, Goldshield, and 3Mís Marine Mildew Block, which did well in our June 2010 test.
 Concrobium is available in liquid and vapor form; we tested the liquid.
 Our most effective commercial product, Goldshield 5 (diluted to the equivalent of Goldshield 75), is an quaternary ammonium formula developed by scientists at Emory University.
 As our dehumidifier field tests demonstrated, the first line of defense is controlling humidity.
 Something I have touched on in previoius blog posts about fighting mildew.
+For sealed lockers, or tight quarters that are difficult to treat or ventilate, you might also want to look at our report on chemical dessicants like DampRid.

 The two homemade spray formulas we tested each cost about one penny per ounce.
 Like the other mildew preventers in our test, you use these as cleaners by simply spraying the product on, wiping any excess away, and leaving it on.
 Before applying to any fabric, test the spray on an inconspicuous sample spot.